ExpatLogic

 Students at licensed institutions

-Graduate Route allows 2 years post-study work.
+Graduate Route allows 2 years post-study work (3 years for PhD).

 Useful links